NMRayhan/MERN-stack-entry-level-interview-question/README.md

 ### 18. What is a Hover effect?
 What is the purpose of the active class?
 **Ans:** Hover effect is pseudo class, it is used for if we mouse over any element then we customisable change showing this element and its call hover effect.
-Some of the web site we saw that which page we stay if we see navbar and then show the active navbar it's happened because of active class pseudo class.
+The ``` :active ``` selector is used to select and style the active link.
+A link becomes active when you click on it.

 ### 19 What is pseudo-class?
 **Ans:** CSS pseudo-class is a selector, only when the selector meets a certain condition.
 It’s starting colon(:) after adding pseudo classes.